philippstucki/jsdayit-2014/slides/ideas.md

 # Web Audio API Talk Ideas

-## About
+## About Me
  - Interested in programming, synthsizers, math, electronics
-- JavaScript, PHP
+ - JavaScript, PHP, etc.
-- Consulting, implementation
+ - Consulting, design and implementation of web applications

-## Basic Features
+## About You
+ - Who has used the Web Audio API?

+## Web Audio API Overview
  - Modular Routing
  - Sample-accurate scheduled playback
  - Low latency